cinghie/mac-os-homebrew-useful-software/README.md

-# Mac OS Homebrew Needed Software
+# Mac OS Homebrew Useful Software
 Use Homebrew to install all needed programs for your Mac OS

 ## Install Homebrew